twilio/voice-quickstart-android/README.md

 A verified phone number is one that you can use as your Caller ID when making outbound calls with Twilio.
 This number has not been ported into Twilio and you do not pay Twilio for this phone number.

 To make client to number calls, first get a valid Twilio number to your account via https://www.twilio.com/console/phone-numbers/verified.
-Update `server.py` and replace `CALLER_NUMBER` with the verified number.
-Restart the server so it uses the new value.
+Update your server code and replace `CALLER_NUMBER` with the verified number.
+Restart the server so that it uses the new value.

 Press the call button to open the call dialog.